 5. Lang Biang

 Lang Biang (or Langbiang) trekking route is located in the heart of Highlands near the stunning city of Da Lat.
-This route is suitable for beginners as you need about 6 hours to complete the route with a slow pace.
+This route is suitable for beginners as you need about 6 hours to complete the route at a slow pace.
 Also, you don’t need any special equipment and it’s suitable for day treks.

 The best time to walk the route is around the spring since you will experience the blooming of the flowers and plants around you.
 It’s a stunning thing to experience and the smells are hard to describe.

-At the top of the Lang Biang, you will be able to see Da Lat city and its surrounding area from the height of around 2 kilometers.
+At the top of Lang Biang, you will be able to see Da Lat city and its surrounding area from the height of around 2 kilometers.
 The area is usually foggy which gives additional magic to the view and the whole route.

 The beginning of the route is located about 20 kilometers away from Da Lat city and there are many options to reach it.
 The best way to go there is by renting a motorbike.
 Another widely used option is by taking a bus and the ride will take around 1 hour.